protonemedia/laravel-eloquent-scope-as-select/README.md

 ## Blogpost

-If you want to know more about the background of this package, please read [the blogpost](https://protone.media/blog/stop-duplicating-your-eloquent-query-scopes-and-constraints-re-use-them-as-select-statements-with-a-new-laravel-package).
+If you want to know more about the background of this package, please read the blogpost: [Stop duplicating your Eloquent query scopes and constraints.
+Re-use them as select statements with a new Laravel package](https://protone.media/blog/stop-duplicating-your-eloquent-query-scopes-and-constraints-re-use-them-as-select-statements-with-a-new-laravel-package).

 ## Installation